 Australia is a massive country to explore and being surrounded by gorgeous blue ocean, it goes without saying that a beach holiday is high on many holidayer’s List.
-Coolum Beach in Australia’s Sunshine State is a favourite place for a relaxing beach holiday and a great stepping off point for exploring the Noosa Coastal Walk.
+Coolum Beach is located centrally between Caloundra and Noosa on Australia’s Sunshine State.
+It is a favourite place for a relaxing beach holiday and a great stepping off point for exploring the Noosa Coastal Walk.

 - Read on for our Coolum Beach Holiday insider tips.